 You can still take out travel insurance with AXA if you don't have any yet.
 If you take out travel insurance after March 13, 2020, you will no longer be covered for all claims related to the coronavirus or general epidemics, however.
 If you book a trip to areas that are already considered to be locked-down, quarantine or epidemic areas at the time of booking, AXA will assume none of the costs if the trip is canceled.
 We cover the cancellation costs if you cannot depart on the trip because of contracting COVID-19 yourself.

 The situation is changing all the time.
-Before booking any travel, we recommend getting the latest updates on the current situation by consulting this website as well as www.safetravel.ch
+Before booking any travel, we recommend getting the latest updates on the current situation by consulting this website and the FDFA website.

 Generally, the airline is under an obligation to indemnify if a flight is canceled.
 Previous experience has shown that airlines are very accommodating in offering alternative solutions or refunds.
 If this does not apply in your case, AXA travel insurance will bear the costs.
 The same applies if you have booked accommodation for a trip and the flight is canceled: here too, the airline is generally under an obligation to indemnify.